gerth2/gerth2.github.io/_drafts/data_acq.md

 ## Analysis

-The biggest dealbraker was that, at the time, we couldn't figure out how to get Shuffleboard's calibration value interface to work robustly.
+The biggest deal-breaker was that, at the time, we couldn't figure out how to get Shuffleboard's calibration value interface to work robustly.
 We were constantly guessing as to whether the new values had made it to the robot, and even lost a match due to a calibration change that didn't get propagated properly.

 In addition, the timeseries graphing was cumbersome, and didn't allow the flexibility we wanted to quickly analyze data.
 Finally, the layout of the visualization had to be stored in a separate file on the development computer.
 This forced an non-obvious, two-points-of-change any there was a new value or a modified name.

 What we did like was that you didn't have to know a separate programming language to add or use the dashboard interface.
-Keeping the configuration in the source code as much as possible was deemed important, to minimize the mental load on already-stressed students.
+[Keeping the configuration in the source code](https://github.com/RobotCasserole1736/RobotCasserole2020/blob/master/RobotCasserole2020/src/main/java/frc/robot/ShooterControl/ShooterControl.java#L74) as much as possible was deemed important, to minimize the mental load on already-stressed students.

 From these and other more minor requirements, we defined a "model" of the world to inform our tool design.
 Namely: